BrianLees/icecream/version_003/README.txt

 This version has...
-  - Select list 3 has all the same options except for the 1 Automation is looking for, Automation will NOT hit this bug.
-(Currently)
+  - Select list 3 has all the same options

+Task:
+  - Add a test that verifies the item_n dropdowns